VisTrails/VisTrails/doc/usersguide/controlflow.rst

 .. topic:: Next Step!

   Select the ``vtkContourFilter`` module and delete its method "SetValue" in the ``Set Methods`` container.
-Then, open its configuration dialog (you can use the "Ctrl-E" or "Command-E" keyboard shortcut) and enable this method (the input port "SetValue") by clicking on it, and pressing ``OK``.
+Then, make this port visible by clicking on the first column left of its name in the "inputs" tab to toggle the eye icon..

-  Then, connect the modules as shown in Figure :ref:`fig-controlflow-calculate_area`.
+  Connect the modules as shown in Figure :ref:`fig-controlflow-calculate_area`.

 .. _fig-controlflow-calculate_area: